Ayms/node-Tor/README.md

 It is not unrealist to envision the OP part directly into the browser, for example the OR Guards could implement the wss protocol, or future harmony modules could be used, or as a plugin.

+This could then possibly federate the different Tor projects and Tor Browser Bundle into one unique code (OP, OR, TorButton, vidalia, tor2web, privoxy,etc)

 ## node-Tor Goals and possible Future (not related to Tor Project) :

-Beside anonymity, node-Tor can have other multiple uses, for example it can be used to access services that used to be free but that are not any longer (even if yourself did contribute to it!) in a way that the service providers can not detect you based on the requests that you are sending (see Related projects below), more to come.
+Beside anonymity, node-Tor can have other multiple uses, for example it can be used to access services that used to be free but that are not any longer (even if yourself did contribute to it!!!) in a way that the service providers can not detect you based on the requests that you are sending (see Related projects below), more to come.

-node-Tor's nodes could be used to create a complementary and/or parallel network, implementing completely, partially or not the Tor protocol, using completely, partially or not the Tor network, depending on the uses.
+node-Tor's nodes could be used to create complementary and/or parallel networks, implementing completely, partially or not the Tor protocol or a derived one, using completely, partially or not the Tor network, depending on the uses.

 More to come again